vidluther/twc-wioa-programs/README.md

 **SSH_PRIVATE_KEY**: The key to use for deployment.
 Ideally the key that deploys to staging can't deploy to production.
 **SSH_USERNAME**: The username we deploy as.
 **DEPLOY_BRANCH**: branch we are deploying from

+# Building the Database/Importing the records.

+I take the XLS file found on the website, and import it into a Google Sheet, and then download it as a CSV.

+Once I have the CSV, I can then read it using a [CSV reader](https://csv.thephpleague.com/9.0/) in PHP.

+# Using MongoDB instead of MySQL as of 11/24/2021

+While I was thinking through the process of importing the records from the spreadsheet, I realized that in 2021 this is probably a job for a document database like MongoDB.
+So, I refactored a lot of code to use MongoDB.